 Suggesting protective and corrective footwear

-How Long Does for a Broken Toe Take to Heal?
+Expect a Broken Toe to Take 4-6 Weeks to Heal

 While it all depends on the severity of your injury, most broken toes take between four and six weeks to fully heal.
 In those weeks of healing, your podiatrist may recommend other treatment options or leave you with instructions for at-home care.
 No matter how long it takes to heal, it’s extremely important to follow your doctor’s instructions to ensure it heals properly.